simonmichael/hledger/hledger/doc/queries.m4.md

 the postings.
 Also remember that postings inherit the tags of their parent transaction.

-**`not:`**
-: before any of the above negates the match.
+The following special search term is used only you click an account name in hledger-web:

 **`inacct:ACCTNAME`**
-: a special term used automatically when you click an account name in hledger-web, specifying the account register we are currently in (selects the transactions of that account and how to show them, can be filtered further with `acct` etc).
-Not supported elsewhere in hledger.
+: tells hledger-web to show the transaction register for this account.
+Can be filtered further with `acct` etc.

 Some of these can also be expressed as command-line options (eg `depth:2` is equivalent to `--depth 2`).
 Generally you can mix options and query arguments, and the resulting query will be their intersection